“4. Leadership and Councils in the Church of Jesus Christ,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2021).

 The Lord has also promised to bestow spiritual gifts upon those who seek them (see Doctrine and Covenants 46:8).
 As you humbly call upon Heavenly Father to receive these gifts, He will increase your ability to lead and lift those you serve.

 Jesus ministered personally to people, reaching out to lift and teach those who felt alone, hopeless, or lost.
-By His words and actions, He showed people that He loved them.
 He recognized the divine nature and eternal worth of each person.